 That frame is far too blunt to be analytically useful.
 What determines whether a system can transition smoothly is both simpler and more complex than regime type.

 China comes closest to the full complexity set.
 It has slack through state-owned buffers, strong coordination via a unified political centre, distributional management through state balance sheets, highly adaptive institutions, and relatively high information clarity.
-Its main weakness is bottom-up legitimacy, which makes its transitions rapid but potentially brittle over time.
+Its main weakness is bottom-up legitimacy, which makes its transitions rapid but potentially brittle over time as citizens can tire of feeling controlled.

-Europe scores well on legitimacy, fairness, slack, and coordination, anchored by strong welfare states and technocratic institutions.
+Europe scores well on legitimacy, fairness, slack, and coordination, while being anchored by strong welfare states and technocratic institutions.
 It also has good information clarity.
-But its institutions are only moderately adaptive, and its consensus model slows transitions to a pace that often lags behind technological or geopolitical shocks.
+But its institutions are only moderately adaptive, and its consensus model slows transitions down so badly that Europe often lags behind technological or geopolitical shocks.

 The US has abundant dynamism but… little else: minimal slack, no effective coordination mechanism, weak distributional management, eroding legitimacy, limited institutional adaptiveness, and increasingly distorted information clarity.
 As a result, it transitions through total rupture, and only after crises force its hand.